Lodbrockcraft/Apis_Azure_Synapses/README.md

 ![Mobile 1](https://github.com/Lodbrockcraft/Apis_Azure_Synapses/blob/main/assets/ids_prompcomand.png)

-The other way would be to create the user application directly in the azure portal.
+The other way would be to create the service principal directly in the azure portal.
 - Sign-in to the Azure portal.
 - Search for and Select Azure Active Directory.
 - Select App registrations, then select New registration.